Jerry Stolhand: Australasian circuits

 In the 1980s, Stolhand got a job at as a club professional at Tumut Golf Club in Tumut, New South Wales.
 During this era, Stolhand had much success at the Australian PGA Seniors Championship.
 In 1986, Stolhand opened with a 68 (−3) at the event to put him two behind leader, Peter Thomson, one ahead of third place holder Orville Moody.
 He ultimately finished solo third, only defeated by champion Moody and runner-up Thomson.
 The following year he finished in fourth place, tied with Thomson.
 In 1988, Stolhand opened with rounds of 69 and 70 to take a six stroke lead over Kel Nagle.
 Despite closing with rounds of 73 and 74, he won easily.

 Death

 On February 1, 1989, Stolhand played a pro-am at Oatlands Golf Course in Oatlands, New South Wales.
 As he was returning home from the pro-am he was involved in a car accident on Hume Highway at Breadalbane, New South Wales.
 He was killed in accident.
 He was 53 years old.
+He is buried at Young Lawn Cemetery in Young, New South Wales.

 After he died, Tumut Golf Course created a golf tournament to honor his legacy.
 It is called the Jerry Stolhand Memorial Golf Tournament.
 The event has been part of the PGA Tour of Australasia's Legends Tour.

 Personal life

 As of 1969, Stolhand was married.
 Late in life he was married to Pam.
 He had eight children.

-Stolhand lived in Tumut, New South Wales near the end of his life.
-He is buried at Young Lawn Cemetery in Young, New South Wales.